Fees and funding

-For further information, see the Postgraduate Loans information sheet (PDF File 83 KB).
+For further information, see the 2017/18 postgraduate loans information sheet (PDF File 83 KB).
 The 2018/19 information sheet will be available shortly.

 If you can’t find your course on the Student Finance England’s list of approved courses, please ensure that you have indicated the correct duration of the course.
 Any course which runs for more than 12 months, even if it’s for 13 months, is categorised with Student Finance England as a two-year course.

 Visit Find A Masters for a comprehensive list of frequently asked questions.